 BMW 3 Series (2012 – 2019): At A Glance

-The sixth generation BMW 3 Series saloon is more polished, honed and able than ever.
-Considering the competition the BMW is up against, the fact it also regularly comes out on top is a huge credit to the Bavarian.
+The sixth generation BMW 3 Series saloon was "more polished, honed and able".
+Considering the competition the BMW was up against, the fact it also regularly comes out on top is a huge credit to the Bavarian.

-BMW has kept the same basic formula for the 3 Series as always, with an engine at the front driving the rear wheels.
+BMW kept the same basic formula for the 3-Series as always, with an engine at the front driving the rear wheels.
 However, for the first time for UK buyers, you can also order the 3 Series with xDrive four-wheel drive and it’s proving popular, with one in 10 buyers opting for all-wheel drive.

-The extra length also goes a long way to addressing one of the 3 Series few flaws by offering much more rear legroom than any previous generation.
+The extra length also went a long way to addressing one of the 3-Series few flaws by offering much more rear legroom than any previous generation.
 While not limo-like, at least a couple of adults can travel in decent comfort now, while the boot is large and practically shaped.

-To tailor the 3 Series more to modern buyers, BMW now offers it in no less than five trim levels, from entry point ES all the way to M Sport.
+To tailor the 3-Series more to modern buyers, BMW offered it in no less than five trim levels, from entry point ES all the way to M Sport.
 There is also a more comfort oriented strand to the trim levels with the SE and Luxury versions.

 What does a BMW 3 Series (2012 – 2019) cost?